mateusscheper/json_query_sql/README.md

 ### Supported Features

-- **Basic SQL Operations**: SELECT, WHERE, LIMIT with full operator support
+- **Basic SQL Operations**: SELECT, WHERE, ORDER BY, LIMIT with full operator support
 - **Wildcard Navigation**: Use `*` to navigate JSON levels dynamically
 - **UNION Operations**: Combine results with UNION and UNION ALL
 - **Common Table Expressions**: Complex queries with WITH clauses